Norton Villa / Cold Elm Villa (Leighbrook House)

 In 1870 Nathan Cotton's name first appears in a Trade Directory for Norton as a cider dealer at Norton Villa.
 Nathan had been born at Ashton on the Hill in 1799 and had married Mary Elizabeth Potts at St Nicholas, Gloucester, in 1841.
 In 1844 Nathan had taken on a small shop in London Road, Gloucester, once the site of 'the tap' of the former Horse and Groom Inn, and a large garden at the rear of the premises was also his.
 In 1849, the Gloucester and Dean Forest Railway had bought the whole of the site as they intended the route of their railway to pass nearby but Nathan held a seven year lease from 1844 that the company wished to purchase but a price could not be agreed upon so it had come to court.
 Nathan argues that he "had made improvements to the premises since they came into his possession; that he was carrying on an extensive business there as an exporter of fruit to Manchester, Birmingham, &c, and enjoyed a brisk trade as a retailer of cider and beer".
 The jury decided upon what they thought was a fair price to buy out the remaining one year and three quarters of the lease.
 By 1851 Nathan held 'a tenement or shop, in the occupation of Nathan Cotton, fruiterer, with the yard behind the same, in King Street".
 This was on the corner of King Street and Oxbody Lane but in 1851 this too was being sold.
 In 1861 Nathan was living with his wife at Barton Street operating a fruiterers business and in January 1866 was fined 5s and costs as keeper of a beerhouse called the Clarence Inn, in that same area, for remaining open after the legal closing time.
 Wife Mary Elizabeth died in 1863 and in January 1865 Nathan, living in Albert Street, remarried Mary Faville.

-Nathan's time at Norton must have been brief as and he died in March 1870.
-The Gloucester Journal newspaper of 26 March 1870 advertised; “Messrs Townshend & Co have received instructions to sell by auction the whole of the effects of the late Mr Nathan Cotton, Norton Villa, Norton, on Wednesday next, March 30th, 1870, at eleven o’clock”.
+Nathan died in March 1870 and the Gloucester Journal newspaper of 26 March 1870 advertised; “Messrs Townshend & Co have received instructions to sell by auction the whole of the effects of the late Mr Nathan Cotton, Norton Villa, Norton, on Wednesday next, March 30th, 1870, at eleven o’clock”.

 The survey for the Gloucestershire 1st Edition Ordnance Survey 25" map, as depicted below, was conducted between 1873-1884 and by this time Norton Villa has appeared with several outbuildings in a field to the rear accessed by a road down the side of the house.